-The League of Women Voters of Greater Lafayette is a nonpartisan political organization encouraging informed and active participation in government.
-It influences public policy through education and advocacy.
+The League of Women Voters, a nonpartisan political organization, encourages the informed and active participation of citizens in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

 Diversity shall be integrated into every aspect of the League of Women Voters of Greater Lafayette with the outcome to be the inclusion of all women and men, regardless of race, ethnicity, religion, gender, sexual orientation, national origin, disability or gender identity in its entire operation.
 (Approved November 2015)

 EARLY VOTING APRIL 10-MAY 5